Updated 2023 December 2

 Observations in ICQ format, last observation 2002 February 24, updated 2002 April 2 .

 2001makes its 10th observed return since discovery in 1948 (it was missed in 1959).
 It has had several close encounters with Jupiter, the most recent in 1983 which made dramatic changes to w and W .
 The perihelion distance has steadily decreased and is now the smallest it has been for the last 200 years.
 It can approach quite closely to the Earth and will do so in 2011 (0.06 AU) and 2017 (0.08 AU).
 At present the MPC only lists eight approaches closer than 0.06 AU, and five of these are by periodic comets.
-It was well observed at its last return in 1995/96.
-The comet will be in the field of the SOHO LASCO coronagraphs in March, though it may be too faint to be seen.
-Observers at low northern latitudes should be able to observe it as it recedes from the sun during April and early May.
+It was well observed at its return in 1995/96.
+The comet was in the field of the SOHO LASCO coronagraphs in March.

 22 observations received give a